sowbyspencer/GIS/README.md

 Here are some areas for future development:

-* Add user controls to vary the distance and type of travel for the overlay.
-* Update the location markers in sync with the overlay updates per clicked location.
+* Update the location markers to sync with the overlay updates per clicked location.
 * Expand the variety and number of location types fetched from the Google Places API.
-* Enhance the interactivity of the isochrone overlays to include different travel modes and ranges.
 * Optimize the user interface for a more engaging user experience.
 * Integrate additional data sources for a more comprehensive data display.
+- Way Later
+    * Develop a feature to save and share custom isochrone maps.
+    * Implement real-time traffic data integration for more accurate travel time calculations.